makyo/writing/content/jekyll/work/sawtooth/every-angel-is-terrifying.md

 It isn't a guy hug, isn't that chaste, dry form of affection I've never been able to understand, though it's far from any embrace I'd shared with Peter.
 There's more support, more emotion, more understanding in that hug than in any of the many words spoken to me over the past week, and I have to try my hardest to make it back inside before bursting into tears once more, watching the blurred shape of the car pull slowly away.

+> Who, if I cried out, would hear me among the ranks of angels?
+> And even supposing one of them took me suddenly to their breast,
+> I would perish within their overpowering being,
+> For the beautiful is right at the margin of terrifying, which we can only just endure,
+> And we marvel at it, because it holds back in serene disdain and does not destroy us.
+> Every angel is terrifying.

 I fumble the snub-nosed revolver from the waistband of my pants, swing open the loading gate, and, one by one, tip the rounds into my paw.
 Acting on autopilot, I lock the gun into its case once more, and tip the cartridges out of my paw and into the trash can.

-I think, in that moment, that I owe that student of mine more than anything.
-They, of all people, explain that snatch of Rilke to me.
-Explain eloquently, and without words.

-> Who, though I screamed, would hear me among the ranks of angels?
-> And even supposing one of them took me suddenly to his breast,
-> I would perish within his overpowering being.
-> For the beautiful is right at the margin of terrifying, which we can only just endure.
-> And we marvel at it so because it holds back in serene disdain and does not destroy us.
-> Every angel is terrifying.